 - Sorrow.
 Oh!
 All the missed opportunites for joy when I am stuck in the mire of despair.
 I am so alone in the cloud and it prevents me from truly absorbing the life that is mine.
 Depression isolates and it is gut-wrenching to feel so close yet so far away from the ones you adore.

 - Weariness.
 Depression is exhausting.
 At times I can sense the cloud coming and I do all I can to resist it, but I’m not always successful and the effort to fight wears me down.
 Other times it consumes without warning and the blanket of despair is so heavy I don’t even want to attempt to push it off of me.
 In these times, the last thing I want is an onslaught of “you should’s” or “you shouldn’t’s” or “if you only’s.”
 I hesitate to open up because I don’t want to sound rude or ungrateful or embittered by the lack of understanding.
 And so I withdraw and battle silently.

 That is a glimpse into one side of my depression experience.
 It’s rough and not pretty.
 It is the human side of human me.
 It’s what I don’t want to be the first thing people think about when they see me.
 I don’t want people to pity me or think that I’m not happy with the life God has entrusted to me.
 It’s not that at all.
 The fact remains that I am but dust and in the midst of a beautiful life there is the burden of living for eternity in a temporal world.
 The struggle of fallen and heavenbound remains.
 Heavenbound!
-That is where hope lies and next week I will share how I know I am not truly alone when I experience depression.
+That is where hope lies and next time I will share how I know I am not truly alone when I experience depression.
 Every time I come through.
 Every.
 Single.
 Time.